-From product photography to slick website designs, sometimes an image is just better without the background.
-But attempting to tackle the task without the right tools can make even the most skilled photographers want to throw the computer out the window.
-Thankfully, recent updates to Adobe Photoshop make the process simple — though you’ll still need a little patience.
-Learn how to make a background transparent in Photoshop with a few different tools, and soon you’ll be ready to tackle any type of background removal.
+From product photography to web design, sometimes an image is just better without the background.
+But attempting to tackle the task without the right tools can make even the most skilled photographers frustrated.
+Thankfully, recent updates to Adobe Photoshop make the process simple.
+Sometimes, it just takes a few clicks.

 Choosing a Photoshop selection tool

 Making a background transparent involves selecting what you want to keep and deleting what you don’t.
 But which one of Photoshop’s several selection tools is best for the task?
 That depends on the image.
 If you are working with an image on a background with a lot of contrast, such as a dark object on a light background or a single-color logo, the selection process is a bit simpler.

 For this tutorial, we’re assuming you’re working with something a little more difficult — because if you can remove a busy background, you can remove any background, and even if you are working with a white or solid color background, you can save some time by familiarizing yourself with Photoshop’s different selection tools.

 The magic wand tool will select all the pixels with a similar color.
 With a logo on a white background, for example, all you have to do is click on a white area to select it, then hit delete to clear it away.
 You may need to repeat this if there are multiple sections of background divided by portions of the object you’re trying to cut out.

 The Select Object tool uses artificial intelligence to select the boundaries of an object.
 You draw a rough outline to indicate which object, and Photoshop A.I. does the rest.
 This tool can also be used to remove an object from a current selection.

 The rectangular and elliptical marquee tool will work if you want to select an object that’s a perfect rectangle or perfect circle.
 Just place the selection over what you want to keep, then follow steps four and six below.